 Sprains & Strains:

 These typical injuries are the most common in football.
-A strain or sprain usually does not need medical attention, although possible.
-Normally it is treated with a method called R.I.C.E. = Rest, Ice.
+A strain or sprain typically isn’t a need for medical attention, although, possible.
+However, its normally treated with a method called R.I.C.E. = Rest, Ice.
 Compression & Elevate.

-A fracture is also called a broken bone.
-This injury makes up for one-quarter of major football injuries.
-This injury requires a doctor to further evaluate the injury.
+A fracture (broken bone) makes up for one-quarter of major football injuries.
+This injury requires a doctor.

-This injury is a sprain to a ligament of the big toe.
-Turf toe is a condition caused by jumping or running on a hard turf, such as a football field.
-This is considered an overuse injury from repeated use.
+Turf toe is a sprain to a ligament of the big toe.
+And is caused by jumping or running on hard turf.
+Such as a football field.

-This condition in football is usually related to the sharp changes in direction.
-Achilles tendonitis can be a very serious injury and must be treated by a doctor.
-The Achilles Tendon is located at the back of the foot just above the heel.
-If it is not properly taken care of this can lead a football player to sit out an entire season while recovering!
+This occurs when sharp changes are made.
+Achilles tendonitis can be a very serious injury.
+It must be treated by a doctor.
+The Achilles Tendon is located at the back of the foot, above the heel.
+As a result of this, a football player could be out an entire season!

-An ACL tear often occurs with a sudden stop, change in motion, or jump occurs.
+An ACL tear often occurs with a sudden stop, change in motion, or jump.
 This is considered a major ligament in the knee.
-An ACL tear is known as the most common ligament injury in football.
-This could result in up to 4 months of loss of game time.
-It is important to seek medical attention immediately.
+An ACL tear is the most common ligament injury in football.
+It’s important to seek medical attention immediately.
+That being said, it could result in up to 4 months of loss of game time.

-A torn cartilage occurs when the meniscus is damaged or torn during an activity, such as football.
-If you have encountered a tough tackle on the field this can result in a torn cartilage.
+A torn meniscus happens when the meniscus is damaged or torn.
+A tough tackle on the field can result in a torn cartilage.

-This injury is caused by a football tackle and occurs when a bone is bruised or fractured.
-This injury can happen by being hit or falling hard on your side.
+This injury is caused by a football tackle.
+It occurs when a bone is bruised or fractured.
+Injury can occur from being hit or a hard fall on your side.

-An ankle sprain is very common in football.
-This occurs usually from an unnatural inward twisting motion or force of the ankle is performed.
-This could result in loss of game time.
-It is important to seek medical attention in order to speed up recovery.
+An ankle sprain occurs from an unnatural inward twisting motion or force of the ankle.
+Thus, a very common injury in football.
+Therefore, loss of game time is common.
+For a speedy recovery, however, seek medical attention.

-This is a frequent injury in football players due to the aggressiveness of the game.
+In football, a concussion is a frequent injury because of the aggressiveness of the game.
 A concussion is considered a minor brain injury.
-This occurs when the head has encountered a large impact of force.
-It is important that the player is monitored after a concussion until they are cleared by a medical staff.
+It occurs when the head has encountered a large impact of force.
+A player has to monitor after a concussion until they are cleared by the medical staff.

-This is a common nerve injury in contact sports, such as football.
-The injury is resulting from a trauma to the neck and shoulder.
+This is a common nerve injury.
+This occurs from trauma to the neck and shoulder.

-It’s always important to have all injuries treated by a medical professional.
-Sports players are more prone to injury due to repetitive physical activity.
-Loss of play is possible if a proper diagnosis and treatment aren’t done by a health care professional.
+It’s important to have injuries treated by a physician.
+Sports players are more prone to injury due to repetitive movements.
+Loss of play is common.
+Even more, if proper diagnosis and treatment aren’t performed by a doctor.

-For a preferred board-certified orthopaedic surgeon contact us for an evaluation today at 888-409-8006.
+For a preferred board-certified orthopedic surgeon contact us for an evaluation today at 888-409-8006.
 Medical center offices conveniently located in Boca Raton, Deerfield Beach, Coral Springs & Plantation.